-- Passing a criminal background check and fingerprinting/drug screening - Students applying to the program must provide a signed order for x-rays (18 fmx/pano) from their dentist indicating that they may have radiographs taken on them.
+- Passing a criminal background check and fingerprinting/drug screening - Students applying to the program must provide a signed order for x-rays (18 fmx/pano) from their dentist indicating that they may have radiographs taken of them. - Note: If the above documentation cannot be provided prior to enrollment, it must be provided no later than the end of the student's first module of attendance or the student will not be allowed to continue with their program.